 –C. Philip Slate, professor (retired), author, churchman

 With a love for the local church, patience, and exegetical expertise, Burke takes the reader on an exploration of scriptures alongside the backdrop of historic interpretations within Churches of Christ.
 Burke makes the original language and culture accessible in ways that turn the biblical world from black and white to color.
-For those who affirm the authority of scripture, this work proves an
+For those who affirm the authority of scripture, this work proves an essential resource.

 –JP Conway, Minister, Acklen Avenue Church of Christ